 - Surgical stabilization

 If the scaphoid fracture is not displaced, a cast is a suitable treatment option.
-The cast must cover the thumb to limit its mobility.
-The doctor will continue to monitor the wrist by assessment and X-ray to ensure that the bone is healing, which usually takes 10-12 weeks.
+Furthermore, the cast must cover the thumb to limit its mobility.
+In addition, the doctor will continue to monitor the wrist by assessment and X-ray to ensure that the bone is healing, which usually takes 10-12 weeks.

 In case there is displacement, there is a risk for nonunion and the doctor will suggest surgery to reposition the bones and secure in the right alignment.
 The surgery generally involves the placement of screws to secure the bone in the correct position.